QuentinUhl/graymatter_swissknife/README.md

 `small_delta` (float): The value of δ in your protocol, in ms. δ is the duration of a gradient pulse.
 A future update will allow multiple δ in the protocol.

 `lowb_noisemap_path`: The path to the noisemap calculated using only the small b-values (b < 2 ms/µm²) and Marchenko-Pastur principal component analysis (MP-PCA) denoising.
 This noisemap is used to calculate the signal-to-noise ratio (SNR) of the data.
+To get your estimates without noise correction, e.g. if you don't have any noisemap, use the function `estimate_model_noiseless` instead (Not recommended).

 `out_path`: The folder where the estimated parameters will be saved as output.